 Unrestricted access to microdata

-Statistics Canada offers Public Use Microdata Files (PUMFs) to institutions.
+Statistics Canada offers Public Use Microdata Files (PUMFs) to institutions and individuals.
 They are non-aggregated data which are carefully modified and then reviewed to ensure that no individual or business is directly or indirectly identified.
-These can be accessed directly from Statistics Canada program areas at no cost or through the Data Liberation Initiative (DLI) or the PUMF Collection for a subscription fee.
+These can be accessed directly through the Data Liberation Initiative (DLI) or the PUMF Collection for a subscription fee.
+Individual files can also be requested at no cost.

 The Public Use Microdata File (PUMF) Collection is a subscription-based service for institutions that require unlimited access to all anonymized and non-aggregated data in the PUMF collection.
 They can also be accessed directly from Statistics Canada program areas.